BouchanaHicham/Tabu-Search-Optimization/README.md

 The implementation is based on the Tabu Search algorithm, a metaheuristic optimization technique.
 The script uses the Python random module for generating random values.

+## Documentation

+- **Report: Exploring the Tabu Search Algorithm: An Overview and Applications** This PDF report provides an in-depth overview of the Tabu Search algorithm and explores its various applications.
+It offers valuable insights for users who want to delve deeper into the algorithm's functioning and understand how it can be utilized in different problem domains.

 ## Author

 **Bouchana Hicham**